General

 • Employers qualified under SFEC Expansion (Budget 2022) can only use their SFEC on supportable schemes applied from 1 April 2022 or training courses that commenced from 1 April 2022.

-How can I access the list of SFEC-supportable programmes and SFEC-eligible training courses?
+• How can I access the list of SFEC-supportable programmes and SFEC-eligible training courses?

-• To access the list of SFEC-supportable programmes, please visit Enterprise Singapore's website and SkillsFuture for Business page.
-Please refer to Annex A (attached in this FAQ) for the list or scan the QR codes (1) and (3) found in Annex A to access the websites.
+• To access the list of SFEC-supportable programmes, please visit Enterprise Singapore’s website and SkillsFuture for Business page.
+Please refer to Annex A (attached in this FAQ) for the list or scan the QR codes (1) and (3) found on Annex A to access the websites.

 • To access the list of SFEC-eligible training courses, please visit SkillsFuture Singapore’s course listing.
 Please check this list for updated course information to verify that the course is eligible for SFEC before course enrolment.